dcanetma/hodoandmarie-site/README.md

 5. Visit the website at [www.hodoandmarie.com](http://www.hodoandmarie.com).

 ### Setting up FTP credentials

+**Important**: You will need to update these settings whenever you need to change the hosting provider or the FTP user and password.

 You can manage the the [FTP credentials stored on the secrets project settings](https://github.com/dcanetma/hodoandmarie-site/settings/secrets/actions) at GitHub Actions.